 Vittoria made sure of it.

-If he had planned to turn her daughter’s wedding into a floating funeral, he could answer for it under the same lanterns and cameras he’d meant to hide behind.
+If he had planned to turn her daughter’s wedding into a floating funeral, then he could answer under the same lanterns, cameras, and flowers he had meant to hide behind.

-The guests had clustered in anxious knots beneath the terrace awning.
-Lucia, still in her gown, stood rigid beside Enzo with her veil gone and her face white with a kind of shock that would either harden into adulthood or break something forever.
+The guests had clustered beneath the terrace awning in frightened knots.
+Lucia, still in her gown, stood beside Enzo with her veil gone and her face white with the kind of shock that either hardens a person into adulthood or breaks something permanent.
+The planner had collapsed onto an overturned flower crate.
 The board members were no longer drinking.
-The planner had sat down on an overturned flower crate and was staring at nothing.

-When security pushed Cesare toward the dock, a low murmur passed through the crowd.
+When security pushed Cesare toward the center of the dock, a low murmur passed through the crowd.

 He still tried dignity first.